Annual Statement on Research Integrity

 • The University of Stirling continues to be a subscriber of the UK Research Integrity Office and we have regularly engaged with their online webinars, annual conference and training.
 We also continue to engage with the Association for Research Managers and Administrators Special Interest Groups on research ethics and integrity.

 • In 2023/24 a review of research ethics at the University was conducted focusing on continuous improvement of the existing process.
-Recommendations from the review have already started to be implemented and these will continue throughout 2024/25.
+Implementation of the report’s recommendations were implemented and continue to be monitored throughout 2024/25.

 Research Misconduct